CromwellCruiser/substack_digest/README.md

      GMAIL_TOKEN_JSON: paste the Gmail token fetched from the token.py script.\
      GEMINI_API_KEY: paste the API key.
 6. Request timeout > 3600.
 7. Now that the function is set up, click on the function in the [list of functions](https://console.cloud.google.com/run/services) and navigate to 'Source'.
 Click Edit Source (blue button) and click the plus sign on the left hand column which appears.
-Name two new files main.py and requirements. txt.
+Name two new files main.py and requirements.txt.
 8. Paste the contents of two files in this repository into the two files you've just created respectively.
 9. For function entry point next to the edit source button: substack_digest
+10. Copy the URL that appears next to the 'region' specifier.

 ## 3. Setting up the Scheduler
 1. The Cloud Function does not work automatically and needs to be called, for this purpose we use the [Cloud Scheduler](https://console.cloud.google.com/cloudscheduler).